Morningstar88/20-Apps-to-Help-Earth/README.md

 Instead of wasting money on advertising, John's general store can pay 10 dollars a month for a pitch on Buy Some Give One, and give away an item for every X items sold.

+<strong>Buy One Give One</strong> is an unworkable business model.
+Companies can't afford to give away one product for every one sold.
+Buy some give one works.
+Companies can save money on advertising, and instead give things forward.

 Simple, easy, fair.
 It beats renting billboard space.

+We're building a timeline where every product sold adds up to a gift for someone, somewhere.

+We prefer organic food, musical instruments, herbs and nutritional products, helpful gadgets... anything that can build a better world.

 <br><br>